JulianAGCarrera/Intro_IM/Design Meets Disability + Game/README.md

 Reading Response to Pullin's "Design Meets Disability" + a single-player Pong.
-No JPEG, since it is an *interactive* experience.
+No JPEG or video, since it is an *interactive* experience.